Cancel anytime

 History and Background

 Verizon Communications Inc. was formed in 2000 through the merger of Bell Atlantic Corp. and GTE Corp.
-It has evolved from a traditional telecom company to a provider of wireless, broadband, and media services.
+It has since grown to become one of the largest telecommunications companies in the world, expanding its services through acquisitions and technological advancements.

 Core Business Areas

-- Verizon Consumer: Provides wireless and wireline communications services and products to consumers, including wireless voice and data services, internet access, and video services.
+- Verizon Consumer: Provides wireless and wireline communications services and products to consumers, including mobile phone services, data, and internet access.

 Leadership and Structure